 #4.
 They Believe They Are Unlovable

 “Some people cheat repeatedly because they are insecure and have a deep-seated fear that they are unlovable,” Williamson says.
-“This means they never push themselves to be vulnerable enough to truly connect with another person.
+“This means they never push themselves to be vulnerable enough to connect with another person truly.
 While wreaking havoc on other people’s lives, they remain dissatisfied and refuse to allow themselves to be loved.”
-When this is the case, therapy can be extremely beneficial.
+When this is the case, therapy can be highly beneficial.
 When they figure out why their self-esteem is so low, they may feel more at ease in a relationship and be less likely to cheat.

 #5.
 They Are Terrified of Being Alone

-Similarly, people who cheat on a regular basis may be doing so to cope with a fear of abandonment, which can also stem from low self-esteem.
+Similarly, people who cheat regularly may be doing so to cope with a fear of abandonment, which can also stem from low self-esteem.

-“Cheaters irrationally believe that by [being] with multiple people, they will not be abandoned,” says therapist Katie Ziskind, LMFT, says.
-“However, they end up having many surface relationships while still feeling lonely and insecure deep inside.”
+“Cheaters irrationally believe that by [being] with multiple people, they will not be abandoned,” says therapist Katie Ziskind, LMFT.
+“However, they have many surface relationships while still feeling lonely and insecure deep inside.”